So you need a letter of recommendation. Am I the best person to write it? Let’s consider it.

 This is related to “About My Role” but I want to spell it out more.
 After I fill out the parts which signal to the reader how credible a reference I may be able to provide to the reader, the bulk of the recommendation form is some combination of ranking on scales, and writing open responses, in which I must detail my assessment of a wide range of professional qualities that the receiving institution wants input on from references.

 Here’s the thing: among the long list of questions there’s some version of a “no basis for judgment” checkbox for each one.
-And I’m telling you, dear ones, if I only know you from one ten-week online course, I will have no basis for judgment for many of the questions on a typical recommendation form.
+And, dear ones, if I only know you from one ten-week online course, I will have no basis for judgment for many-to-most of the questions on a typical recommendation form.

 Me submitting a mostly blank form on your behalf, which is what I would have to do unless we have worked on something together beyond the classroom, would be devastating to your application.